 Their ”kitchen” looks like a laboratory.
 So pure, precise, and clean.
 The result is delicious ice cream and chocolate.
 The almond flavor ice cream is incredibly tasty!
 Their chocolate is extremely rich in taste and texture.
 Delicious, refreshing smoothies are also made.
 The secret is their ingredients.
 Grezzo uses cacao beans from Ecuador, coconut butter, coconut sugar, Sicilian almonds, hazelnuts from Piedmont, dates, and coconut pulp.
 The packaging and decor in the store are only recyclable products.
 I think I had my smoothie on a paper chair?

 I will soon share a smoothie recipe with you here from Grezzo.
 Perfect for these hot days!

 Via Urbana, 130 (Zona rione Monti) – 00184 Roma

-Fa-bio – literally “do organic” – is run by Fabio and Claudio, two guys with different gastronomic backgrounds but both with a passion for fresh, tasty, organic food.
-You can enjoy fresh salads, fresh smoothies, juices and kamut wraps (kamut is an ancient grain high in protein and faint gluten).
-All with the best organic ingredients, in a tiny but cozy environment.
-Everyone is nice and relaxed, helpful and friendly so it was difficult to leave Rome that day!
-I was served the most delicious juices like beetroot, raspberry and apple.
-They have no fixed menu because they are cooking and juicing according to the season.
+Fa-bio – literally “do organic” – is run by Fabio and Claudio, two guys with different gastronomic backgrounds but a passion for fresh, tasty, organic food.
+You can enjoy fresh salads, fresh smoothies, juices, and kamut wraps (kamut is an ancient grain high in protein and faint gluten)—all with the best organic ingredients in a small but cozy environment.
+Everyone is nice and relaxed, helpful and friendly, so it was challenging to leave Rome that day!
+I was served the most delicious juices like beetroot, raspberry, and apple.
+They have no fixed menu because they cook and juice according to the season.

 I enjoyed several delicious morning juices!